gpiozero/gpiozero/docs/remote_gpio.rst

 Enable remote connections
 -------------------------

-On the Raspbian desktop image, you can enable *Remote GPIO* in the Raspberry Pi configuration tool:
+On the Raspberry Pi OS desktop image, you can enable *Remote GPIO* in the Raspberry Pi configuration tool:

 .. image:: images/raspi-config.png
     :align: center